inspyrenees/PhpGpxParser/README.md

 echo "Average Speed: " . $stats->getAvgSpeed() . " km/h";
 ```

-The parser will automatically fetch accurate elevation data for each track point using IGN's open elevation service.
+You can apply a **Savitzky-Golay filter** to smooth elevation data and reduce GPS noise using the `smoothElevation()` method before computing statistics.

 ## 🔗 Dependencies